-Members of the UK Guantanamo Network (which includes a number of Amnesty groups/activists) are organising a campaigning action in London on Saturday 8th January 2022 to mark the 20th anniversary of the opening of Guantánamo on 11th January 2022.
+Members of the UK Guantanamo Network (which includes a number of Amnesty groups/activists) marched in London on Saturday 8th January 2022 to mark the 20th anniversary of the opening of Guantánamo on 11th January 2022.

 When director Kevin Macdonal was doing Q&A for his film The Mauritanian at Depot Cinema, he was asked “What affect has the film had in the States?” and he had to answer “Very little”.